How to create and manage the Central Store for Group Policy Administrative Templates in Windows

 If .adml files for additional languages are required, you must copy the folder that contains the .adml files for that language to the Central Store.
 When you have copied all .admx and .adml files, the PolicyDefinitions folder on the domain controller should contain the .admx files and one or more folders that contain language-specific .adml files.

 When you copy the .admx and .adml files from a Windows 8.1-based or Windows 10-based computer, verify that the most recent updates to these files are installed.
 Also, make sure that the most recent Administrative Templates files are replicated.
 This advice also applies to service packs, as applicable.

 When the operating system collection is completed, merge any OS extension or application ADMX/ADML files into the new PolicyDefinitions folder.

-When this is finished, rename the current PolicyDefinitions folder to reflect that is it the previous version, for example, PolicyDefinitions-1709.
-Then, rename the new folder (for example PolicyDefinitions-1803) to the production name.
+When this is finished, rename the current PolicyDefinitions folder to reflect that it's the previous version, such as PolicyDefinitions-1709.
+Then, rename the new folder (such as PolicyDefinitions-1803) to the production name.

 We suggest this approach as you can revert to the old folder in case you experience a severe problem with the new set of files.
-When you have not experienced any problems with the new set of files, you can move the older PolicyDefinitions folder to an archive location outside sysvol folder.
+When you don't experience any problems with the new set of files, you can move the older PolicyDefinitions folder to an archive location outside sysvol folder.